code-boxx/Core-Boxx-PHP-Framework/README.md

 <br><br>

+## WORk-IN-PROGRESS
+23 AUG 2022 - THIS PROJECT IS CURRENTY UNDER MAJOR REVAMP.
+ONLY THE CORE IS UPDATED.
+WILL WORK ON THE MODULE SLOWLY.
+<br><br>

 ## NOTES ON THIS REPO
 1) Too lazy to create a repo for every module, so I have combined the core engine and all modules into this one.
 2) To get started, you only need to work with the `core` folder - The rest are optional modules.

-<br><br>
+## REQUIREMENTS & INSTALLATION
+1) Developed and tested on a WAMP server.
+2) Just access `http://your-site.com/` in your browser to launch the installer.
+This will automatically create an empty project database and generate the necessary `.htaccess` file.

 ## QUICK START & DOCUMENTATION
-1) Just access `index.php` in your browser to launch the installer.
-This will automatically create an empty project database and generate the necessary `.htaccess` and `api/.htaccess` files.
-2) Done!
-You now have a basic framework.
-Also consider using `html template` if you need a kickstart with the client-side.
-It is built on [Bootstrap](https://getbootstrap.com/) and [Material Icons](https://fonts.google.com/icons).
+1) The HTML is built on [Bootstrap](https://getbootstrap.com/) and [Material Icons](https://fonts.google.com/icons).

-Visit [Code Boxx](https://code-boxx.com/core-boxx-php-rapid-development-framework/) for more for the full documentation!
+2) Visit [Code Boxx](https://code-boxx.com/core-boxx-php-rapid-development-framework/) for more for the full documentation!
 <br><br>

-## SCREENSHOTS (WITH HTML TEMPLATE)
+## SCREENSHOTS
 <p float="left">
   <img width="350" style="inline-block" src="https://github.com/code-boxx/Core-Boxx/blob/main/core/assets/illus-coreboxx-ss-1.jpg">
   <img width="350" style="inline-block" src="https://github.com/code-boxx/Core-Boxx/blob/main/core/assets/illus-coreboxx-ss-2.jpg">